 All information contained in your child's records is privileged and confidential.
 Parents or guardians may have access to their child's records at reasonable times upon request.
 Please contact your School Director if you wish to add or update any information contained in your child's records.
+As required by law, yearly updates of the Enrollment Form are mandated along with any other updates to needed documents.
 Updates might include such information as: changes of address, telephone, employment, and/or names of persons authorized to pick up your child.
 Your child's records will be kept for the minimum time specified by our state's licensing regulations.
 Should you require a copy of your child's file, an administrative fee may be charged.